qri-mga/constitution.md/constitution.md

 # Constitution of QRI

-*Middle Georgia State University — School of Computing*
+*Middle Georgia State University — School of Computing based, but encompassing all required fields of study.*

 ## Table of contents